ANALYSIS-Trump's legacy: A more divided America, a more unsettled world

 U.S. Senate Republican leader McConnell says Trump 'provoked' Jan.
 6 riot

-(Additional reporting by Alexandra Alper; Writing by Matt Spetalnick; Editing by Mary Milliken and Marla Dickerson)
+(Additional reporting by Alexandra Alper; Writing by Matt Spetalnick; Editing by Mary Milliken, Marla Dickerson and Lincoln Feast.)

 ((Matt.Spetalnick@thomsonreuters.com; +1 202 898 8300 ; Reuters Messaging: matt.spetalnick@thomsonreuters.com@reuters.net))